Bioconductor/AnVIL_Admin/docs/index.md

 ### Containers

 The latest terra-jupyter-bioconductor docker containers are available at [AnVIL][] and on the Google Container Registry ([gcr][]).
-These containers have the Bioconductor release version 3.10, and R version 3.6 as jupyter notebooks.
 They work like the [bioconductor_docker][] images, with the capability to install 'all of' _Bioconductor_ packages along with a few pre-installed "core" set of packages.
 The terra-jupyter-bioconductor image inherits from the terra-jupyter-r image which has all the system dependencies installed.
-This image has been tested on Leonardo and installs all but a few packages in _Bioconductor_ release 3.10, which fail due to achived CRAN dependencies.
+This image has been tested on Leonardo and installs all but a few packages in _Bioconductor_ release,which fail due to achived CRAN dependencies.

+Jupyter notebooks

 The images are based on _R_ version 3.6 and _Bioconductor_ version 3.10.

-Jupyter notebooks

 - [image][terra-jupyter-bioconductor:image],
   [github][terra-jupyter-bioconductor:github], _Bioconductor_